 That was a pretty big statement.

-Absolutely but there's only fifty six days to go.
+But there's only 56 days to go.

-I have very little faith personally in the house of the House actually pinning her down on these emails.
+I have very little faith personally in the House of the House actually pinning her down on these emails.

 All right.

-October fourth?
+October 4th.

 Guilty as sin.